datacamp-content-public/Application-Python-for-Excel-Users/slides/chapter_1_0411ee6aeb89ea2af0eb651f30af8bea.md

 `@script`
 Fortunately, pandas has us covered.
 The pd.ExcelFile() function reads the entire workbook into Python as an ExcelFile object.
 Here, we are storing the object in a variable called 'workbook'.

 You can think of the 'workbook' variable as a representation of the entire Excel workbook in Python.
 This gives us the freedom to now turn each tab of the Excel workbook into separate DataFrames.
-So far, we haven't done this yet
+Note, we have not done this yet.

 ---